hzi-bifo/seq2geno/README.md

 ### <a name="usage"></a>Usage and Input

-Seq2Geno can launch with either the graphical user interface (GUI) or the command line.
+The graphical user interface (GUI) `seq2geno_gui` and the command line `seq2geno` can be either launched using the launcher `S2G`, put under the home folder of seq2geno, or found in the main folder.
+When no argument is set for `S2G`, the GUI will be launched; otherwise, it passes arguments to the command line tool.

 - <a name="gui"></a>GUI

 Use the tool `seq2geno_gui` to read, edit, or save the arguments in a yaml file.
 Once the arguments are ready, the analyses can be launched with this interface; for large-scale researches, however, generating the yaml file and launching the analyses with the command line method (described below) might be more convenient, as having processes running in background should be more convenient.
-To learn more, please read the the manual in the main/ folder.
+To learn more, please read the the manual `doc/GUI_manual.pdf`.

 - <a name="commandline"></a>command line